 An ethical bank; business customers can access their accounts by phone, in branch, by post, online or at Post Offices.
 The Co-operative bank offers a range of business current and deposit accounts, including FSB Business Banking offering free banking and a fee-free formal overdraft.

 An SME-focused bank offering finance, mortgages and savings products.
 Launched in 2009, Aldermore serves customers via the phone and a network of regional offices.
-It currently has 195,000 customers.
 It offers online business savings accounts, commercial mortgages, invoice financing and asset financing.
+Since 2009, lending to Aldermore customers has exceeded £8.4 billion.

 A specialist savings and lending bank committed to making it easier for SMEs to grow.
 Launched in October 2011, it offers commercial mortgages, loans and asset finance.